 What is Labor Day?

 Labor Day is celebrated on the first Monday of September each year.
-It is a tribute to the hard work, Struggle for the rights of thousands of families, sleepless nights and a dream of thousands of workers of America.
+It is a tribute to the hard work, Struggle for the rights of thousands of families, sleepless nights and a dream of thousands of workers in America.

 Being shattered by the problems, The labour union decided to fight for their rights and throw the workload off their shoulders.
 The labour union started to unite together to see the flags of their vision wave.

 The unheard voice of the first Labor Day soon went to 30 states of the USA.
-In 1894, after a harsh path of deaths, mourns and struggle, President Grover Cleveland signed a law that made Labor Day a federal holiday In the USA.
+In 1894, after a harsh path of deaths, mourning and struggle, President Grover Cleveland signed a law that made Labor Day a federal holiday In the USA.

 Canada also created Its Labor Day in 1894.

-Though Labor Day was accepted as a national holiday, the dreams of the workers were fulfilled in 1938, when President Franklin D Roosevelt signed a law abolishing Child Labor, Reducing the work to 8 hours a day and 5 days in a week.
+Though Labor Day was accepted as a national holiday, the dreams of the workers were fulfilled in 1938, when President Franklin D Roosevelt signed a law abolishing Child Labor, Reducing the work to 8 hours a day and 5 days a week.

-Labor Day celebration does not consist of any ritual, but people celebrate it by going out on picnics, enjoying the barbeque and shopping.
+Labor Day celebration does not consist of any ritual, but people celebrate it by going out on picnics, enjoying barbeque and shopping.

-The 4th of July is not a usual day in America, but a day of pride, emotions, and happiness.
+The 4th of July is not a usual day in America but a day of pride, emotions, and happiness.
 People come out of their houses each year to feel the breeze of freedom and capture the value of it.

 Main Differences Between Labour Day and 4th of July